BalindaPacifique/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-'pwd' is command which print the working directory
+'pwd' this command prints the working directory